khulnasoft/khulnasoft/doc/dev/background-information/bazel/index.md

-# Bazel at Sourcegraph
+# Bazel at Khulnasoft

-Sourcegraph uses [Bazel](https://bazel.build) as its build system.
+Khulnasoft uses [Bazel](https://bazel.build) as its build system.
 Reach out on [#ask-dev-experience](https://sourcegraph.slack.com/archives/C04MYFW01NV) for questions and support.

 ## Overview